coenm/RepoM/docs/Tags.md

 Tags can be defined in the `TagsV2.yaml` file located in `%APPDATA%\RepoM\` folder.
 The yaml consists of two parts.
 First an optional context section, and second the tags section.

-The context is the same context you use defining the action menu's.
+The context is the same context you use defining the action menus.
 It allows you to add or define methods and variables.
-More information over the context can be found [here](Context.md)
+See [Context](Context.md) for more information.

 The 'tags' section of the yaml is an array of tag specifications.
 The property `tag` is a string and represents the name of the tag.
 The optional property `when` is a predicate condition when to apply the tag.
 The predicate is evaluated using Scriban.